gradle/gradle/design-docs/improved-console.md

 ```

 ### Implementation
+TaskGraphExecutor generates an event with how many tasks will be executed
+and events with TaskExecutionOutcome for each build operation wrapping a task.

+NotifyingSettingsLoader generates an event at the start and completion of
+loading settings.

+> In other words, move to towards the situation where the build operation event stream
+describes everything relevant to the visualisation of build execution.
+The thing that schedules and executes a sequence of build operations can, once it knows,
+inform consumers that care how many build operations it will be running.

 `DefaultGradleLauncherFactory` registers a listener `BuildProgressBarListener` (similar to `BuildProgressFilter`)
 and forwards events to a `ConsoleBackedProgressBarRenderer`.
 It would maintain a `BuildProgressBarLogger` that
 logs using a `ProgressBar` implementation of `ProgressFormatter`.
 A `ProgressBar` has a width and filler character.